Retirement and pensions

 End-game planning and implementation

-We have a successful track record of helping clients accelerate their progress and reach their end-game, with several successful case studies completed during recent volatile markets.
+We have a successful track record of helping clients accelerate their progress and reach their end-game, with several successful case studies completed during recent volatile market conditions.

 Deals, including M&A and insurance transactions

 PwC has extensive experience in supporting you across the entire transaction cycle, including M&A due diligence, pension scheme valuation, post-acquisition integration and implementation.
-We use proprietary technology to ensure value-for-money insurance transactions, helping clients secure pension liabilities and reduce their own balance sheet risk, underpinned by fully independent advice.
+We use proprietary technology to support clients in achieving value-for-money insurance transactions, helping clients secure pension liabilities and reduce their own balance sheet risk, underpinned by independent advice.
 We understand how pensions fit in the wider commercial and competitive context and therefore formulate our advice in this context.
-We provide you with support and advice to enable you to take the right decisions and run quick, smooth processes that are fit for each specific deal.
+We provide you with support and advice to enable you to make the right decisions and run quick, smooth processes that are fit for each specific deal.

 Financial reporting